VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/latex.md

 {{< /columns >}}

-Weirder yet, a lot of markdown supports mixed in html, css, and sometimes {{< katex >}}\LaTeX{{< /katex >}}, although support for all of these is not always available.
-When this is available though, it's a pretty awesome way to make custom document templates and hammer out shareable html pages with embedded YouTube videos or Tweets, or make a pdf with an html header or other elements (letting you do things like centering, custom text sizes, etc. which markdown doesn't normally support) while still hammering out the body in pure text, which is super fast to type.
+Weirder yet, a lot of Markdown supports mixed in HTML, CSS, and sometimes {{< katex >}}\LaTeX{{< /katex >}}, although support for all of these is not always available.
+When this is available though, it's a pretty awesome way to make custom document templates and hammer out shareable HTML pages with embedded YouTube videos or Tweets, or make a PDF with a HTML header or other elements (letting you do things like centering, custom text sizes, etc. which markdown doesn't normally support) while still hammering out the body in pure text, which is super fast to type.

-You'll find a lot of the web actually supports markdown input, including Github, Reddit,  Disquis forums, a lot of chat clients, etc. Unfortunately, the extent to which they support the more advanced features varies.
+You'll find a lot of the web actually supports markdown input, including GitHub, Reddit,  Disquis forums, a lot of chat clients, etc. Unfortunately, the extent to which they support the more advanced features varies.

-For writing markdown, I generally use [Typora](https://typora.io), which is *not* FOSS.
+For writing Markdown, I generally use [Typora](https://typora.io), which is *not* FOSS.
 It's listed as 'Free during beta' but it's been in beta for a very long time now, and I suspect the old builds would still work even if it does go paid, so I'm comfortable recommending it.

 ---